 If you don't already have a Semaphore account, sign up and confirm your email address.
 The free account gives you unlimited CI service for open-source projects and up to 100 private builds per month.

 After you have signed in on Semaphore for the first time, a welcome screen will prompt you to add your first project.
-Click on the “Build a New Project” button to get started.
-If you have already added some projects on Semaphore, use the “Add new project” link at the top of your dashboard.
+Click on the "Start a Project" button to get started.
+If you have already added some projects on Semaphore, use the "Create new" link at the top of your screen.

 The next step is to connect your Semaphore account with your GitHub and/or Bitbucket account.
-This will allow Semaphore to do things like present you a list of projects to choose from, fetch the chosen Git repositories, and update pull request status.
+This will allow Semaphore to do things like present you a list of projects to select from, fetch the chosen Git repositories, and update pull request status.
 Select your preferred Git host.

 We will now presume that you selected Private & Public.
 At this point, Semaphore will redirect you to GitHub, where you will be presented a screen to authorize Semaphore to access your account via OAuth.
 Click "Authorize application" to continue.

 Once you have confirmed permission access, Semaphore will present you with a list of your repositories.
 If the list is very long, you can use the search box located at the top to narrow it down.
 If you selected 'Private & Public' option, you will see both private and open source projects in the list.